stelladrinkwater/ARGhostCatchGame_HackNotts2025/README.md

 ## What We Set Out To Do

 Our initial idea was to have a multiplayer ghost finding game, where there is one “Seer” and one “Catcher”.

-The Seer can see the ghosts with their phone, and the Catcher can’t.
-The Seer has to tell the Catcher where to aim.
+* The Seer can see the ghosts with their phone, and the Catcher can’t
+* The Seer has tells the Catcher where to aim
+* Haptic feedback for the Catcher so they know when they're getting warmer

 ## How It Went